ArkEcosystemArchive/docs-legacy/docs/tutorials/core/plugins/how-to-interact-with-the-transaction-pool.md

 **Manual usage of the transaction pool methods should be avoided unless you are an experienced developer with core and understand potential consequences.**

-## Interacting with the transaction pool
+## Interacting With the Transaction Pool

 ```ts
 import { app } from "@arkecosystem/core-container";